rinokadijk/vault-cockroach/readme.md

 - You should make a plan and monitor and [alert](https://github.com/cockroachdb/cockroach/blob/ca8fa726de54a0feea9f33ad000e883a4168ef39/monitoring/rules/alerts.rules.yml#L91) for CockroachDB expiring certificates
 - You should revoke certificates that are not used anymore
 - Consider using an existing CA to sign your intermediate CA instead of generating one with Vault
+- Consider an extra layer of defense for the root and node certificates